Ceramics industry in Bangladesh

 The ceramics industry is a growing manufacturing sector in Bangladesh.
-The industry started during the late 1950s when the first ceramic industrial plants were established.
+The industry started in the late 1950s when the first ceramic industrial plants were established.
 The industry mainly produces tableware, sanitaryware and tiles.
 As of 2011, there were 21 ceramic industrial units throughout Bangladesh, employing about 500,000 people.
 In the first nine months of the 2013-14 fiscal year, Bangladesh exported about US$36 million worth of goods after meeting 80% of the domestic demand.
-The main export destinations are the EU, the US and the Middle-east.
+The main export destinations are the EU, the US and the Middle East.

 History

 The first ceramic plant was established in Bogura in 1958.
 Owned by Tajma Ceramic Industries, it was a small manufacturing plant for porcelain tableware.

-Peoples Ceramic Industries, formerly Pakistan Ceramic Industries, started production in 1966.

-Bengal Fine Ceramics Ltd, the first Bangladeshi stoneware manufacturer, began its operations in 1986.

 One of the largest ceramic manufacturers in Bangladesh, Monno Ceramics, was established in 1985 to produce porcelain tableware with other ceramic items later.

 Shinepukur Ceramics was established in 1997 for the production of bone china and porcelain tableware.
 Shinepukur later captured around 60% of the domestic market.

 RAK Ceramics was incorporated in Bangladesh on 26 November 1998 and started its commercial production on 12 November 2000.